Home Buyer Rebates: How to Get Cash Back at Closing

 SimpleShowing

-SimpleShowing offers rebates of up to 50% of an agent’s commission fee, but buyers can qualify only for a full rebate if they tour five or fewer homes before purchasing one.
+SimpleShowing offers up to 50% of an agent’s commission fee, but buyers can only qualify for a full rebate if they tour five or fewer homes before purchasing one.
 Once a buyer has toured six homes, the rebate begins to shrink, and it gets smaller the more homes you tour.
 (Note: A recent NAR survey found the typical buyer tours nine homes.)[1]

 Homie

-If you’re buying in a market where cash offers are common, Homie might be a good fit.
+Homie might be a good fit if you’re buying in a market where cash offers are common.
 Homie is a flat fee discount brokerage that lets you borrow the funds to place all-cash offers on homes, and you can also earn a commission rebate worth up to half the buyer’s agent fee.
 The drawbacks?
 Homie agents handle about ten times as many transactions as typical realtors.
 With your agent juggling so many other customers at once, you should expect less personalized customer service than you’d expect from a traditional agent.
-In addition, Homie requires buyers who want a rebate to use the company’s in-house mortgage and title services, which often end up being more expensive than options you could find elsewhere.
+In addition, Homie requires buyers who want a rebate to use the company’s in-house mortgage and title services, which are often more expensive than options you could find elsewhere.

 Realtor.com